Parents and supporters

 During their first year and beyond, it is important for students to assess their interests, skills, values and personal attributes.
 They will achieve this through success (or failure) in courses they take; work experiences; involvement in activities; discussions with friends, professors and faculty advisors; and generally being exposed to different ideas and trying out a variety of experiences.

 Encourage your student to engage in these activities and to reflect upon them.
 What is enjoyable?
 What is challenging?
 Communicate and affirm what you consider to be their areas of skill and ability – often students overlook these and benefit from being reminded by someone who knows them well.
-It is helpful to check in with your student at various times throughout the first year by asking them what their favourite courses are and how they are doing.
+It is helpful to check in with your student at various times throughout their first year by asking them what their favourite courses are and how they are doing.

 The importance of volunteer work and extracurricular activities cannot be overemphasized.
 These activities, both on and off-campus, can be immensely helpful to your student’s growing awareness of their strengths and weaknesses, and likes and dislikes – all of which are critical to the career decision-making process.
 These activities are also viewed positively by employers.

-Employers are interested not only in a degree: they look for relevant skills and experience as well.
-If your student is not in a co-op program, encourage them to seek paid (and unpaid) work opportunities that will provide a range of skills and experiences.
 While directly relevant experience is best, a variety of work experiences may help your student to develop skills important to their future career.
 These might include communication, organizational, interpersonal, teamwork, and customer service skills, to name a few.
 A student who plans early in their university career to integrate relevant work experience will have a definite advantage.

 The Centre for Career Development offers: